-Rustic Pathways has strong community service initiatives in throughout Australia.
+Rustic Pathways has strong community service initiatives throughout Australia.
 We support rural schools, assist with special-needs learning programs and promote environmental conservation.
 While many of the service programs offered by Rustic Pathways are located internationally, we recognise the strong need to encourage Aussie kids to become more actively involved within their local communities.
 We are currently developing new and exciting volunteer projects within Australia.
 Some of our service projects that you could support include:

-Remote Aboriginal Community: Social, education and infrastructure projects in remote aboriginal communities and schools across North-western Australia.
+Working in Indigenous Communities: Social, education and infrastructure projects in remote aboriginal communities and schools across North-western Australia.

 Save the Children – Youth Hub: Help to run sports and cross-cultural engagement programs for indigenous kids at a youth centre.